Tag Archive for: #vancecountydepartmentofsocialservices

 Program For Low-Income Residents Offers Help With Winter Heat Bills

 The Low-Income Energy Assistance Program provides a one-time annual vendor payment to help eligible families pay their heating expense.
-If you received a LIEAP payment in 2023-2024, someone in the household was disabled person and receiving services through the Division of Aging and Adult Services OR households containing a person aged 60, an automatic payment will be generated to that same account this fiscal year.
+If you received a LIEAP payment in 2023-2024, someone in the household was disabled and receiving services through the Division of Aging and Adult Services OR households containing a person aged 60, an automatic payment will be generated to that same account this fiscal year.
 It is not necessary to re-apply.
 The state mailed notices in October 2024 to each family from the 2023-2024 pre-populated application information, according to Cassandra Hart with the Vance County Department of Social Services.

 The notice contains instructions about how to report changes to the department.
 The recipient can contact or return the notice with changes to their local DSS office within 10 business days.
 If the recipient does not contact or report any changes to DSS, the information from the 2023-2024 LIEAP application will be used to approve the household for 2024-2025 benefits.
 The recipient will be informed that an automated LIEAP payment was approved.